-GT, the Internal Auditor, have assured your Company that they are adequately resourced to deliver high standards of audit assurances.
+GT the Internal Auditors, have assured the Company that they are adequately skilled and resourced to deliver high standards of audit assurances.
 In the context of the IT environment of your Company, systems and policies relating to Information Management are periodically reviewed and benchmarked for contemporariness.
-Compliance with the Information Management policies receives focused attention of the Internal Auditor.
+Compliance with the Information Management policies receives focused attention of the Internal Auditors.